vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ```

 ### Filter Selector
 The most powerful is a *filter selector*.
-It allows to select array/object values based on a boolean condition with nested queries.
+It allows to select array/object values based on a logical expression with nested queries.
 It is preceded by `?` character.
-The current filtered element in the expression is represented with a `@` character.
+The current filtered value in the expression is represented with a `@` character.

 A simple filter can look like this:
 ```jsonpath